MicrosoftDocs/power-platform/power-platform/admin/configure-relevance-search-organization.md

 >
 > - Changes made to the Dataverse search configuration or to the searchable data may take up to 15 minutes to appear in the search service.
 It may take up to an hour or more to complete a full sync for average size organizations, and a couple of days for very large size organizations.
 >
-> - Although you can have related table fields as a **View column** or a **Find column** or a **filter column** in a table's Quick Find View, related table fields are not supported by Dataverse search and hence ignored.
+> - Although you can have related table fields as a **View column** or a **Find column** or a **Filter column** in a table's Quick Find View, related table fields are not supported by Dataverse search and hence ignored.
 >
 > - Updates to calculated fields and lookups are not automatically synced in Dataverse search.
 Data is refreshed whenever a field that is configured for Dataverse search is updated in a record.
 >